coleygroup/shepherd/README.md

 This repository does *not* contain the code to evaluate samples from *ShEPhERD* (e.g., evaluate their validity, RMSD upon relaxation, 3D similarity to a target structure, etc).
 All such evaluations can be found in the sister repository: https://github.com/coleygroup/shepherd-score.
 These repositories were made separate so that the functions within [shepherd-score](https://github.com/coleygroup/shepherd-score) can be used for more general-purpose applications in ligand-based drug design.
 We also encourage others to use [shepherd-score](https://github.com/coleygroup/shepherd-score) to evaluate other 3D generative models besides *ShEPhERD*.

+## App
+There is an easy-to-use app found in `app/`.
+Please follow the instructions there for local deployment.

 ## License